compono/yutalent-api/stuff/INTERACTION_API/registerTimelineType.md

 \WU_API::registerTimelineType( $timeline_type, $timelineClass )
 ===

 Registers a handler class for timeline records of your plugin.
-Be sure to write this code in `init` area of your plugin.
+Be sure to write this code in the `init` area of your plugin.

 Parameters:
  * `$timeline_type` - type of your timeline records.
-Should be starting from 'plugin_'
+Should be prefixed with 'plugin_'
  * `$timelineClass` - your timeline handler class.
-Description is given bellow here
+Description is given below...

 Timeline class methods:
- * `init( $paramsObject )` - this is the msot important method and acts like constructor.
+ * `init( $paramsObject )` - this is the most important method and acts like a constructor.
 Params for timeline get passed through `$paramsObject` object in params
  * `getImage` - timeline image (icon in the left side)
  * `getHeader` - timeline record header
  * `getSubHeader` - timeline record subheader